What is a Thrust Bearing?

 - The bore (d dimension) of the mating washer will be ~ .007” larger because it is a clearance hole for the shaft.

 If you need help in selecting the best thrust ball bearing, thrust roller bearing, or small thrust bearing for your particular application, please remember that design engineering and application assistance are available from AST as part of our value-added services designed to make your job easier.

 Thrust Bearings Online Catalog

-Click here to go to our online catalog and product specifier for Thrust Bearings including full specifications and free 3D CAD model downloads.
+Click here to go to our online catalog and product specifier for Thrust Bearings including thrust ball bearings and axial bearings.
+We also provide full specifications and free 3D CAD model downloads.